cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 One of the test criteria used by our pentesters is [CIS Controls v8](https://www.cisecurity.org/controls/v8), released in 2021.

+## Cobalt Users

+When using the Cobalt UI, you may encounter a variety of different users, in the following
+categories:

+- Organization Roles: If you're a Cobalt customer, you may be an `Org Owner`, `Org Member`, or a `PT Team Member`..
+- Pentester Roles: If you're a Cobalt pentester, you may be a `PT Pentester` or a `PT Lead`.
+  `Pentest Lead`.

+Select Cobalt employees may be assigned as administrators, as `Cobalt Staff`.

+### Org Member

+An `Org Member` is a user of the Cobalt App who can create an [asset](#asset) or a [pentest](#pentest).
+That user can also see the pentesters who are working on their asset.
+If allowed by their {{% ptaas-tier %}}, they can also manage integration with Jira and GitHub.

+### Org Owner

+An `Org Owner` can also add/remove the users of their choice, by their email addresses, as `Org Owner` or `Org Member`.
+They can also manage the [Org Members](#org-member) assigned to a specific pentest.
+If allowed by their {{% ptaas-tier %}}, they can also manage [SAML](#security-assertion-markup-language-saml) settings for the users in their organization.

+### PT Team Member

+A `PT Team Member` is a customer representative during a pentest.
+That user can review and respond to each [finding](#finding) identified by a Cobalt pentester.

+### PT Lead

+A `PT Lead` is a Cobalt pentester who leads other Cobalt pentesters in their efforts to test an asset.
+When applicable, the `PT Lead` also drafts the [pentest report](#pentest-report).

+### PT Pentester

+A `PT Pentester` is a Cobalt pentester whose participating in testing an asset.

+### Cobalt Staff

+Cobalt Staff members may help you manage the users in your organization.
+They may also help manage work on your pentests.

 ## Dynamic Page

 Web applications typically include _static_ and _dynamic_ web pages.
 A Dynamic Page includes content